IHCaTHB-Starbound-Workshop/sbmod-culapp/README.md

 # starmod-culapp

-Code licensed under GPLv3
+Code licensed under GPLv3, file included.

 community.playstarbound.com/threads/124193/

+Consider permission granted to take over this mod IF

+a request is sent via message on the forums and a response takes longer than 1 week.
+AND
-Consider the mod disowned if attemps to contact me on the forums take longer than 1 week and I have been inactive for 2 months.
+I have been inactive for longer than 2 months.

+Find all other pertinent information in the _metadata file.